Introduction

 Tutorial 1 for help in setting up your development

-helpful code autocompletion via import knime_extension as knext
+helpful code autocompletion via import knime_extension as knext, make

 sure your IDE of choice’s Python interpreter is configured to work in